Discover more

 Assists for beginners

 Assists for beginners: Enable Auto Throttle and Auto Drift when starting out.
-Settings β Controls β Assist Level Turn them off gradually as your consistency improves.
-Most competitive players disable all assists by Ace rank.
+Settings → Controls → Assist Level Turn them off gradually as your consistency improves.
+Most competitive players run minimal assists in Ace+ lobbies.

 - Max one car to 25/25 before upgrading a second.